FastReports/FastReport-Cloud-Java/docs/ReportsApi.md

 ## reportsUploadFileV2

-> ReportVM reportsUploadFileV2(id, content, templateId, tags, icon)
+> ReportVM reportsUploadFileV2(id, fileContent, templateId, tags, icon)

 Alternative api for upload a file to the specified folder!